kennedyAlvess/PooList/README.md

-# Resolução da Lista de POO
+# Object-Oriented Programming (OOP) List Resolution

-Este projeto contém a resolução da lista proposta em aula para a disciplina de Programação Orientada a Objetos.
+This project contains the resolution of the list proposed in class for the Object-Oriented Programming discipline.

-## Descrição
+## Description

-A lista de exercícios aborda os conceitos fundamentais de POO, incluindo classes, objetos, herança, polimorfismo, encapsulamento, entre outros.
-Cada exercício é acompanhado de uma descrição detalhada do problema e dos requisitos a serem implementados.
+The exercise list covers the fundamental concepts of OOP, including classes, objects, inheritance, polymorphism, encapsulation, among others.
+Each exercise is accompanied by a detailed description of the problem and the requirements to be implemented.

-## Estrutura do Projeto
+## Project Structure

-O projeto está organizado da seguinte forma:
+The project is organized as follows:

-- Introdução ao Java
+- Introduction to Java
-- Criação de classes
+- Class Creation
-- Array e ArrayList
+- Array and ArrayList
-- Reuso de classes
+- Class Reusability
-- Classes abstratas
+- Abstract Classes
-- Polimorfismo e interfaces
+- Polymorphism and Interfaces
-- Coleções genéricas
+- Generic Collections
-- Exceções
+- Exceptions